for Veterans and the Public

 Bacterial pneumonia (often caused by Streptococcus pneumoniae or Haemophilus influenzae) can affect people whose immune systems are not weakened by HIV.
-Persons infected with HIV, however, are much more likely than people who are HIV negative to develop bacterial pneumonia.
+Persons infected with HIV, however, are much more likely than people who are HIV /negative to develop bacterial pneumonia.
 Fortunately, these pneumonias can be treated with available antibiotics.
-HIV-infected persons should receive a vaccine called the Pneumovax, to help prevent pneumonia caused by Streptococcus pneumoniae.
+HIV-infected persons should receive vaccines to help prevent infections caused by Streptococcus pneumoniae.

 Progressive multifocal leukoencephalopathy (PML)

 This disease is caused by a virus called the JC virus.
 Most people probably already are infected, but in HIV-positive people the virus can cause disease.
 The virus is possibly spread through sexual contact, or from mother to child.

 - difficulty in walking

 There is no specific treatment for PML, but some HIV drug combinations can reverse the symptoms and keep the JC virus under control.
 People with PML should have a good support system.
 Friends, roommates, or family members can help make sure that HIV medications are taken on time, in the right combination, and at the right dose.
 The disease is extremely serious and can lead to death.